User Community Service Desk Downloads

 Export Operation detail tab

-Progress monitoring displays each step of the operation providing the following detail:
+The Progress monitoring section displays each step of the operation with the following details:

 • Subtask name